Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: CT Reconstruction in Function Space

 Mathematically, the sinogram can be described as a function with polar coordinates $\p(\theta, r)$, where $\theta$ is the projection angle and $r$ is the detector position.
 The sinogram's relationship with the underlying image $x$ can be written as

-where $\mathcal{R}$ is the radon transform and $\epsilon$ is the measurement noise.
+where $\mathcal{R}$ is the Radon transform and $\epsilon$ is the measurement noise.
 For a specific machine, sensor position $r$ is fixed, but the sampling of $\theta$ varies via the programming of the scanning speed.
 To accelerate acquisition and reduce radiation, fewer projections are taken and measurements are subsampled as $\tilde{\p} = M\p$, where $M$ is an angle sampling operator, which can be implemented as a binary mask that selects a subset of projection angles.
 Recovering the image $\x$ from $\tilde{\p}$ becomes an ill-posed inverse problem.
 Classical compressed sensing methods solve the inverse problem and reconstruct the underlying image $\hat{\x}$ via optimization

 where $\mathcal{A}(\cdot) := M \mathcal{R}$ is the linear forward operator, $\Psi(\x)$ is a regularization term and $\lambda$ is the weight of the regularization term.
 The optimization can be solved with gradient descent.
-Recently, unrolled networks \cite{modl_19} approximate the iterative solver by cascading learned updates; they use multiple cascades of deep learning architecture like CNNs, where a specific cascade $t$ mimics a gradient descent step from $\x^{t}$ to $\x^{t+1}$:
+Recently, unrolled networks \cite{adler2018learned, xia2022transformer, chen2018learn, modl_19} approximate the iterative solver by cascading learned updates.
+We adopt \cite{modl_19}, a popular choice that uses multiple cascades of deep learning architectures such as CNNs, where a specific cascade $t$ mimics a gradient descent step from $\x^{t}$ to $\x^{t+1}$:

 where $\eta^t, \lambda^t$ are weights of the data-consistency term and deep-learning-based regularization term. $\mathcal{A}^*$ is the hermitian of the forward operator $\mathcal{A}$.

 \textbf{Reconstruction in Function Space.} Both sinograms (measurements) and images are \emph{functions}: $\p:\mathbb{S}^1\!\times\!\mathbb{R}\!\to\!\mathbb{R}$ and $\x:\Omega\!\subset\!\mathbb{R}^2\!\to\!\mathbb{R}$.
 A pixel grid is merely a discretization (sampling) of pixel value $\x$ over coordinates $(x,y)$; higher image resolution corresponds to denser $(x,y)$ sampling.
 Likewise, acquisition with more view angles corresponds to denser sampling of $\theta$ for $\p$.